 Once configured, the Genie automatic backups will take place at the scheduled time and save to the location you specified in the setup process.

-An external backup is one that is manually completed by a nominated individual in the practice.
-During an external backup you must manually copy all the components required to open your Genie datafile.
+An alternative backup must copy all the components required to open your Genie datafile.
 As well as keeping backups for emergencies it’s a good idea to keep manual copies of what the datafile and applications looked like at that point in time.

 What do I need to backup?